nerwuuus/portfolio-projects/README.md

 - coffee-sales - PostgreSQL scripts.
 - alex-the-analyst-bootcamp - Power BI and Tableau reports.
 - ess-time-registration - Excel report and some PostgreSQL scripts (work).
-- SQL-random-scripts - self explanatory, contains SQL random scripts.
+- SQL-random-scripts - self-explanatory, contains SQL random scripts.

-**Project manager names, project descriptions, and project names have been anonymized to protect sensitive information.
+**Project manager names, project descriptions, and project names have been anonymised to protect sensitive information.
 PowerQuery connections were removed and are only available as screenshots (steps taken, number of queries).**